TNZ-5/TNZ-5/README.md

 ### Hi there 👋

 # 💫 About Me:
-👋 Hi, I’m @TNZ-5 from 🇵🇰<br>👀 I’m interested in ...
+👋 Hi, I’m TALAL from 🇵🇰<br>👀 I’m interested in ...
 ML !<br>🌱 I’m currently learning ...
-ML.<br>💞️ I’m looking to collaborate on ...Anything.<br>📫 reach me at talal.nadeemzafar@gmail.com
+GoLang.<br>💞️ I’m looking to collaborate on ...Anything.<br>📫 reach me at talal.nadeemzafar@gmail.com

 # 💻 Tech Stack: